Simplified vs. Traditional Chinese: How They Differ and Which You Should Learn

 - 见面 / 見面 (jiàn miàn) — meet up

-Some simplified versions of characters are based on how they were written in shorthand.
-The center component of the traditional character 韋 (wéi) has a simplified version, 韦 (wéi), but because the shorthand version of this character made it even simpler, that was chosen as the official simplified version.
+The center component of the traditional character is 韋, which has a simplified version: 韦.
+But because the shorthand version of the simplified character, 卫, made it even easier, that was chosen as the official simplified version.

 Another example of a simplification that doesn’t seem to fit the rules is 夸 / 誇 (kuā) — exaggerate.

 It seems like this character should have the simplified 言 radical 讠to the left of 夸.
 However, it wasn’t simplified that way because the form 夸 was already an officially accepted form of the traditional character 誇 in other types of script.

 When I encountered native Chinese speakers in the States, I asked them which writing system they prefer.
 The answer was usually “traditional”—often said with a very strong, slightly offended tone.